pwnpanda/mail_detector/WebAPI/pill/README.md

 - OBJECT.records returns a CollectionProxy, which is an array.
 Each item can be grabbed if you get the relevant entry:
     * d1.records.first.day, where d1 is a Day object

+- TODO: Must check all updates manually and add error handling

 ###### How to change db schema
 - Make change directly in original migration, then:
     - rake db:migrate:reset